krystenterry/Unsupervised-Machine-Learning---Customer-Segmentation/README.md

-# Customer Segmentation Python/Machine Learning Project
+# Python/Unsupervised Machine Learning Customer Segmentation Project

 ## Project Overview

-In this project, I performed customer segmentation on a specific group of mall customers utilizing the following techniques:
+In this project, I segmented customer data on a specific group of mall customers to identify the best marketing group utilizing the following techniques:

 1. **Bivariate Analysis/Bivariate Clustering**
 2. **K-Means Algorithm and the Elbow Methodology**